amissine/gratzio-join/README.md

 ## The Details

-The project's goal is to establish a Distributed Autonomous Organization (DAO), whose members (**user**s) exchange help offers/requests with each other.
-The DAO is [Stellar](https://stellar.org/)-based.
-A DAO user can be either self-paid or sponsored.
+The project's goal is to establish a set of Distributed Autonomous Organizations, whose members (**user**s) exchange help offers/requests with each other.
+This set of DAOs is [Stellar](https://stellar.org/)-based.
+A user can be either self-paid or sponsored.
 To become a sponsored user, go to our (TESTNET) website [https://gratzio.alec-missine.workers.dev](https://gratzio.alec-missine.workers.dev) and accept our invite.
 This results in a request for the **agent** to:

 - create a Stellar account for the user;
 - create a trustline from this account to the project's **GRAT issuer**;